-This bill specifies for felony computer crimes listed in Penal Code section 502 and for extortion by ransomware the statute of limitations is three years after discovery of the commission of the offense.
-As stated by the author of this bill, the purpose of this change is to allow the same statute of limitations for felony violations of specified computer crimes as a civil prosecution for the same act or similar act.
+This bill specifies for felony computer crimes listed in Penal Code section 502, that the statute of limitations is three years after discovery of the commission of the offense or three years after the offense could have been reasonably discovered.
+However, regardless of the tolling provision, a criminal complaint shall not be filed later than six years after the commission of the offense.
+As stated by the author of this bill, this change would align the statute of limitations for felony violations of specified computer crimes as is currently allowed for a civil prosecution for the same act or similar act.
 This timeframe is also similar to statutes of limitations for fraud-related offenses and specified misdemeanors related to unlawful business practices and license violations (4 years, and 3 years respectively, after the date of discovery of the offense or after the completion of the offense, whichever is later).
 (Pen.
 Code, §§ 801.5, 803, 802, subd. (e).)